Malta's sale of EU passports causes controversy

 The European Parliament will hold a debate on it during the first plenary session of the new year.
 The Maltese parliament is holding a debate this week.

-Some opposition MPs say it makes Malta look like it has a financial crisis, or that it makes it look silly in its appeals for EU solidarity on African boat migrants.
+But some opposition MPs say it makes Malta look like it has a financial crisis, or that it makes it look silly in its appeals for EU solidarity on African boat migrants.

 Others are putting the spotlight on Henley's "conflict of interest."